 A successful candidate must be able to thrive as a member of a team of physician specialists and advanced practice providers with diverse areas of expertise.
 The successful applicant should be comfortable with and/or open to inpatient, outpatient and GI procedures and interventions.
 A dedicated candidate will be working among one of the leading gastroenterology programs in the country, with unique research and innovation opportunities afforded by the world-renowned Stanford Medicine campus.

-The Pediatric Gastroenterology Program at Lucile Packard Children’s Hospital has grown dramatically over the past five years and is currently ranked in the top 15 programs nationally by U.S. News and World Report.
+The Pediatric Gastroenterology Program at Lucile Packard Children’s Hospital has grown dramatically over the past six years and is currently ranked in the top 15 programs nationally by U.S. News and World Report.
 Lucile Packard Children’s Hospital has one of the nation’s largest pediatric solid organ transplant programs and is home to a robust ACGME accredited fellowship program in pediatric gastroenterology, with three fellows per year and an additional hepatology transplant fellowship.
 Internationally recognized for its expertise in gastroenterology and nutrition, the Division’s clinical program cares for more than 10,000 patients each year.
-It has had a 75% growth in faculty over the last 3 years, a generous donor gift for IBD and Celiac programs which benefits the entire operations, several newer programs launched, and an incredible culture of mutual respect.
+The division has significantly grown in the number of faculty over the last 4 years, received a generous donor gift for IBD and Celiac programs which benefits the entire operations, several newer programs launched, and has an incredible culture of mutual respect.

 The Stanford Cystic Fibrosis Center cares for >450 patients and is currently the largest CF Center on the West Coast with affiliated programs in San Francisco, Madera, and Reno.
 Stanford is a CF Foundation Therapeutic Development Network Center with robust clinical research support staff, engaged in >30 active research trials, including GI studies.
 Additionally, Stanford has a collaborative community of CF Foundation and NIH-sponsored basic/translational researchers focused on CF.